+44 1925 603455 (DL)

 STFC Daresbury Laboratory,

-Computational Biology team.
-Our primary interest is in classical molecular dynamics
+Computational Biology group.
+Our primary interest is in computational structural

 - I have research interests in the area of protein dynamics, particularly